 - If you don’t want to go through the segmenting process, feel free to use a small can of drained mandarin oranges instead.

-- PRO-Tip: Tossing the avocado cubes with salad dressing helps minimize browning or oxidation due to the acidity of the lemon and orange juices and the vinegar.
+- PRO-Tip: Tossing the avocado cubes with the citrus salad dressing helps minimize browning or oxidation due to the acidity of the lemon and orange juices and the vinegar.

 - Alternatively, peel and cube the avocado right before serving.
 The less time the avocado is exposed to the air, the less chance of browning.